 Not all boots are created equal and not every winter boot has to make you look like you’re mushing sled dogs.
-Thanks to modern materials, you can head to the office in dressier waterproof boots and just give them a quick stomp and wipe before attending that all-important meeting.
+Thanks to modern materials, you can head out in dressier waterproof boots and just give them a quick stomp and wipe without having to change when you get there.

 Sorel Madson ($118)

 For all the comfort of a sneaker–minus the sogginess–try this boot on for size.
 Available in four colors and two leather options (full-grain or suede), the Madson is an ideal blend of high performance and low-key good looks.
 So much so that you'll probably find yourself reaching for them even on sunny days.
 Sorel has almost 60 years of experience in the shoe biz, and it shows.

 If you’re more of a sneaker guy than a Red Wing guy, the Jag is your winter boot.
 The Jag might look like a casual day hiker, but it’s so much more.
 The leather and textile combination is actually totally waterproof via Danner Dry treatment while the old school style quotient remains high.
 Not only is it a comfortable everyday boot with well-cushioned OrthoLite footbed, but it can also manage winter slickness with a high traction waffle sole.
 This is one boot that’s just about perfect for the casual office, too.

 Duck boots can make you look like you’re only planning on going to the farmer’s market to pick up the goods for making clam chowder, but not these.
 The Avenue Duck Boots eschew the doughy look of standard duck boots and replaces them with rich, dark leather and a more masculine Wellington toe with a pronounced edge.
 They’re totally waterproof and seam-sealed with a thermal lining throughout for less than savory temps and conditions.